leyap/vue-dialog-loading/README.md

 # vue-dialog-loading

-### A light vue dialog plugin with loading animation
+### A light vue dialog plugin with loading animation and image preview

 View the [Demo](https://vue-dialog-loading.github.io/)
 and its [source](https://github.com/leyap/vue-dialog-loading) for more.